 When we visited the Dancing Hall was under renovation.
 The Hall was used to bless the Khmer people for long life and performances of the Apsara Dance were performed there.

 Day Two statistics of visiting Angkor Wat:

 - climbed 8 floors

-We visited Angkor Wat during the morning of Day 3.
+We visited Angkor Wat on the morning of Day 3.
 Whilst there we planned on where we would locate ourselves for the sunrise visit the next morning, with our guide Sa, who gave us a few recommendations.
-It depends on how many people are there and what time you arrive, there could be long queues at the entrance of the archaeological park ticket check in.
+It depends on how many people are there and what time you arrive, there could be long queues at the entrance of the archaeological park ticket check-in.